ginstrom/paladin-novel/chapters/17_allies-and-enemies.md

 "Holy orders," Silviana said, joining him on the platform.
 Her usually serene expression was troubled.
 "Multiple orders, by the look of it."

 Gond counted the banners as they drew closer.
-The crossed hammers of Turin's Battlemasters dominated the procession, their armor gleaming despite the dust of travel—clearly the ascendant power among the holy orders.
+The crossed hammers of Turin's Battlemasters dominated the procession, their armor gleaming with a faint silver sheen despite the dust of travel, an occasional tiny spark crackling from hammer emblems—clearly the ascendant power among the holy orders.
 The intertwined circles of Alanyi were present but fewer, carried by only two figures who seemed diminished beside Turin's representatives.
 And others he didn't recognize: a golden sun, a silver moon, a stylized flame.

 "They're not here for healing," Pell observed, appearing beside them with his usual silent grace.
 "Look at the formation—that's a diplomatic mission, not a pilgrimage."

-Indeed, the approaching group moved with the careful precision of people engaged in delicate negotiations.
+Indeed, the approaching group moved with careful precision-they gave more an air of diplomats than priests.
 At their head rode a figure in elaborate robes, his bearing suggesting high rank within whatever hierarchy he represented.

 "Trouble?"
 Thorek asked, climbing up to join them.